 As a service to its members, INIS has operated on cooperative principles since its inauguration in 1970.
-INIS Collection consists of a bibliographic database and a set of non-conventional literature (NCL).
+INIS Digital Repository consists of a bibliographic database and a set of non-conventional literature (NCL).
 It is by far the largest IAEA information source on nuclear science and technology.
 INIS continually evolves and adjusts to changes in economic, political and technological information requirements, the needs of its users and new information management practices.

 Main INIS activities include: